nicolaiarocci/nicolaiarocci.com/content/books.md

 slug: books-i-have-read
 cover:
     image: images/library.jpg
+    caption: The pile of recently read books, all waiting patiently for a spot on the shelves that may never come.
 ---
 This is a partial list of the books I have read.
 I have it both to jog my memory and because I have read a lot of stuff I have loved, and want other people to find it.